Hasaber8/Hasaber8.github.io/content/projects.md

 id = "projects"
 +++

-I mostly contribute to [Telegram UserBot](https://github.com/baalajimaestro/Telegram-UserBot) and few other opensource projects.
+I mostly contribute to [Telegram UserBot](https://github.com/baalajimaestro/Telegram-UserBot) and few other freelance projects.

-All my other projects are [here](https://github.com/baalajimaestro/)
+All my other opensource projects can be [here](https://github.com/baalajimaestro/)